LTTLabsOSS/markbench-tests/csgo/README.md

 # Counter Strike: Global Offensive

 Downloads and installs the [CSGO Benchmark scripts](https://github.com/samisalreadytaken/csgo-benchmark).
-Runs CS:GO and start the benchmark.
+Runs CS:GO and starts the benchmark.
 Waits for the benchmark sequence to display the results in the developer console.

 ## Prerequisites